Tawas City in Iosco County, Michigan — The American Midwest (Great Lakes)

 Iosco is traditionally said to be a Native American word meaning "water of light."
 But it was coined as a pseudo-Native American name by Henry Rowe Schoolcraft, an American geographer and ethnologist who served as the US Indian agent in Michigan for several years in the late 19th century.
 He named several counties and towns during the state's formative years.
 (Submitted on August 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on August 21, 2018.
-This page originally submitted on August 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 31 times since then.
+It was originally submitted on August 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 81 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.